electricilies/electricilies.github.io/docs/software-docs/sequence/manage-user/view-customer-report.md

 opt Search
   ref over AS, CR: Sequence Search User end
+AS -> UMV: Click button "View Customer Report" activate AS activate UMV deactivate AS
-UMV -> UMV: Display with empty information activate UMV
+UMV -> UMV: Display with empty information activate UMV deactivate UMV
-AS -> UMV: Select customer to view report activate AS
+AS -> UMV: Select customer to view report activate AS deactivate AS
-AS -> UMV: Choose which type of report
+AS -> UMV: Choose which type of report activate AS deactivate AS
 AS -> UMV: Choose timestamps
+activate AS
 deactivate AS
 UMV -> UC: Send data and time of report activate UC